 By Mary Kretzmann

 Children ask about the beginning of life.
 It may come up after they heard something on the schoolyard, and when we the parents aren’t quite ready for it.
 It might be sparked by things in movies, discussions at school, or by items in the news.
-And, of course it comes into discussions with teens, regarding dating and the other sex, etc. (I’ll address that topic more deeply in another chapter.)
+And, of course, it comes into discussions with teens, regarding dating and the other sex, etc. (I’ll address that topic more deeply in another chapter.)
 So this question can come up in various ways in a child’s life, and it is helpful to be able to provide more than just the clinical “facts of life” to a child, but also a little bit of the spiritual aspects.

 The information in this chapter is foundational for nearly any stage of parenting in which you currently find yourself as you read this book.
-It is especially helpful if you are hoping soon to start your own family, or to add to your current family.
+It is especially helpful if you are hoping soon to start your own family or to add to your current family.
 If that is indeed the case, may your prayers for a spiritual child be guided and blessed, for all such souls serve to uplift the general vibrations of the planet, and in that way, bless us all.

 My husband and I, very newly married, first heard Swami Kriyananda mention this topic in a spiritual seminar the very first week that we moved to Ananda Village.
 I was deeply struck by the information because I loved children very much, and we wanted to start a family sometime soon.
 In addition, I had most recently worked in a preschool and was very aware of the individuality of the children there; this seemed to go well beyond whatever the parents could have done to influence the children once they were born to them.
-Some kids could only be explained by the fact that they were born way, with certain qualities already established.
+Some kids could only be explained by the fact that they were born this way, with certain qualities already established.

 I loved all of the kids, and I even loved the “difficult” ones more, in a way, due to the amusing charm of their individual natures; but honestly, when you work in a preschool, surrounded by 24 children, the thought of becoming a parent can begin to look a bit like a mild form of Russian roulette.
-We sign on for a very long and expensive contract as parents, and this goes well beyond the financial costs, which are legend, but also includes our intense conscientious care and attention for the better part of 2 decades.
+We sign on for a very long and expensive contract as parents, and this goes well beyond the financial costs, which are legend but also includes our intense conscientious care and attention for the better part of 2 decades.
 So, I was happy to know that parents could influence matters by praying for a spiritual child to be born to them.
-At the time, the tender age of 23, I thought “spiritual” might also mean “easier on the parent.”
+At the time, at the tender age of 23, I thought “spiritual” might also mean “easier on the parent.”

 Many years later, I can now say it is not necessarily always easier, but at least the children will likely be receptive to the spiritual values in your heart and soul, giving a deeper sense of purpose and fulfillment to this intense life commitment.
 I now see that when we invite spiritual souls into the family, there is an increased responsibility to follow through with appropriate spiritual support and training.
 This, of course, is the topic of this book, and it is an ongoing process of discovery.
 It was my nature to want to do these things; still, I was only later stuck by the fact that it was my responsibility to do them, as well.

 Paramhansa Yogananda addressed the point of when the soul enters the body in numerous writings.
-Most of them go way beyond what you need to tell to child, no matter what the age.
+Most of them go way beyond what you need to tell children, no matter what the age.
 Those deeper writings are for married couples desiring to pray in a special way at the point of conception, in order to invite a spiritual child to their family.
 (Of course, the love, goodness, and spiritual devotion of a couple also serve as a divine magnet, helping to draw a more spiritually receptive child.)
-The story below carries the essence of this deep truth, and frames it in a simple manner that can be broken down and used appropriately, depending on the age of the child.
+The story below carries the essence of this deep truth and frames it in a simple manner that can be broken down and used appropriately, depending on the age of the child.

 Swami Kriyananda was often present when Paramhansa Yogananda spoke privately with disciples, received visitors, or discussed his writings.
 These conversations are recorded in a wonderful book, Conversations with Yogananda.
 This basic question of life is addressed in entry #177: